chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 ### Meetings

-Working Group members attend monthly online meetings, the date and time of which are determined on the basis of their availability.
+Translation Group members attend monthly online meetings, the date and time of which are determined on the basis of their availability.

 ### Workflow